rsergio07/distributed-resilience-demo/RUNBOOK_INTELLIGENT_FAILOVER.md

 The agent operates with context-aware intelligence: instead of reacting only to CPU spikes, it evaluates workload patterns, cost implications, and user impact before taking action.
 The agent is orchestrated by the **kagent controller**, which provides CRDs and lifecycle management, while **MCP servers** give the AI secure access to Kubernetes tools for real-time interaction.
 Finally, **OpenAI integration** supplies the reasoning engine that allows the system to make nuanced, human-like decisions.

 This architecture excels in scenarios where **proactive resilience** is critical.
 The system can anticipate scaling needs before thresholds are crossed, initiate failover before users notice disruption, and adapt strategies over time as it learns from patterns.
-The trade-off is complexity: deploying and operating this intelligent layer requires more moving parts and trust in the AI’s ability to balance performance, cost, and reliability.
+The trade-off is complexity: deploying and operating this intelligent layer requires more moving parts and trust in the AI's ability to balance performance, cost, and reliability.

 ---